doritoes/ipgiraffe.com/4_CloudFront.md

     - Our function is not an API (just simple HTML) and doesn't need this expensive add-on
   - Settings
     - Price class: To reduce cost, set to **Use only North America and Europe**
-    - Altername domain name (CNAME) - optional
+    - Alternate domain name (CNAME) - optional
       - Click **Add item**
           - add the domain names you will use, see my examples
           - ipgiraffe.com